pawol/ATU-100-EXT-YAF-2/README.md

 + Function menu on display – one button operation
 + 10 memory slots for tune-settings one of them as a startup setting
 + Calibration function for the integrated power meter
-+ Configurable Auto-Tune function
++ Configurable Auto-Tuning function
-+ Sleep function for battery saving
++ Sleep function for battery saving in every menu, relays state backup and recovery
-+ Temporary Bypass function
++ Bypass function

 ## Button functions
 **Button short pressed:** _____ *Start Tuning or select next item*